telerik/blazor-docs/components/datetimepicker/events.md

 ## OnCalendarCellRender

 The `OnCalendarCellRender` event fires when each calendar cell in each view is about to render.
 The event allows you to:
-* Find out the current view.
+* Identify the current view.
 * Find out the cell date.
 * Set a custom CSS class for the `<td>` element.